Even many years later, the words "I Quit" sound crazy

 That Spring, an opportunity came up to fill a marketing/design/client services position in a commercial real estate office on Long Island.
 I had a foot in the door thanks to my dad, but nonetheless still had to prove I was capable of taking on a position in which I had no true experience on paper for!

-Fast forward to now, I’ve been in my current position for 5 years, and I love what I do.
+Fast forward to now, I’ve been in my current position since 2016, and I love what I do.
 I’m still learning everyday, but manage 10+ brokers on a one-woman team, which is a testament to how with some hands-on experience, you can truly do anything you put your mind to.

 Could you share more about your job outside of blogging and with so many other people doing this full-time, why have you decided to stay in your career?